mahmoudalbardan/test-netheos/README.md

 1 - Download the code and the files from github

-2 - Go the the directroy in your terminal and type: `python3 script.py --path [file path]`
+2 - Go the the corresponding folder in your terminal and type: `python3 script.py --path [file path]`

+example: `python3 script.py --path test_1.pdf`

 ## Results